Calvin Harris reveals plans to quit DJing

 When asked by host MistaJam when he would like to make this career change, the DJ replied: “42, 43?
 [Laughs].”

-Harris was in the Capital Dance studio alongside Rag N’ Bone Man, with the pair having recently collaborated on the single ‘Lovers In A Past Life’.
+Harris was in the Capital Dance studio alongside Rag N’ Bone Man, with whom he recently collaborated on the single ‘Lovers In A Past Life’.
 You can watch a clip of the conversation in the post above.

-This summer will see Harris deliver a headline DJ set at TRMSMT Festival 2024 in Glasgow.
-He joins Liam Gallagher and Gerry Cinnamon at the top of the bill.
+This summer will see Harris deliver a headline DJ set at TRMSMT Festival 2024 in Glasgow, joining Liam Gallagher and Gerry Cinnamon at the top of the bill.
 Additionally, the star is due to continue his residencies in Las Vegas and Ibiza.

 Next weekend, Calvin Harris will perform with Ellie Goulding at the BRIT Awards where their collaborative hit single ‘Miracle’ is nominated for Song Of The Year.
 He is also in the running for an award in the Pop Act and Dance Act categories.